mosa/MOSA-Project/Docs/Compiler/IR Optimizations.md

 ## Move Constants to the Right

 This move constants from the left side of an operation to the right, when the operating has the commutative property.
-This is not an optimization unto itself, simplifies the source code for other optimizations.
+While this is not an optimization unto itself, it simplifies the source code for other optimizations.